-Whether you are just starting out on your French language journey or you’re looking to expand your current knowledge of this romance language, you will eventually come across the wonderful world of French suffixes and prefixes at one point or another.
+Whether you are just starting out on your French language journey or you’re looking to expand your current knowledge of this romantic language, it’s important to understand French suffixes and prefixes.

-But what exactly are suffixes and prefixes?
+But, what exactly are suffixes and prefixes?
 Why must we use them?
 And most importantly, how do we properly use them in a sentence?
-Read on to learn more, and don’t miss our handy list of French prefixes and suffixes to help you with your studies.
+Read on to learn more.
+And, don’t miss our handy lists of French prefixes, suffixes, and common vocabulary words to help you master this beautiful language.

-For example, it takes far less brainpower to attach the prefix “a-“ to the beginning of “typical” to form the word “atypical” than it does to express the equivalent meaning in the multi-word phrase “the opposite of typical”.
+For example, it’s much easier to attach the prefix “a-“ to the beginning of “typical” to form the word “atypical” than it does to express the equivalent meaning in the multi-word phrase “the opposite of typical”.
 You’ll find plenty of examples of these French opposite adjectives as you dive into this language.
 After all, why use more words when simply adding an extra letter or two will do the trick?

-French is a great example of a language that is rich with prefixes and suffixes that are derived primarily from Latin and Greek.
+French is a great example of a language that’s rich with prefixes and suffixes that are derived primarily from Latin and Greek.
 If you are at all familiar with these ancient languages, you will begin to recognize French words with Latin roots and Greek ones, too.

 The Basic Rule: Categorize Nouns, Adjectives, and Verbs